-Response: Create habitat corridors, assist in species movement, and identify high-value conservation lands adjacent to National Forests.
+Response: Create habitat corridors; assist in species movement; and identify high-value conservation lands adjacent to National Forests.

-Extreme Weather - The potential for severe storms is expected to increase in the future, as well as more intense rain events followed by longer dry periods.
-Extended periods of extreme high temperature and drought may lead a longer fire season as well as drier forest fuels which will burn more easily and contribute to larger and more frequent wildfires.
+Extreme Weather - The potential for severe storm events is expected to increase in the future, including more intense hurricanes making landfall in the southern US.
+Extended periods of extreme high temperature and drought may lead to drier forest fuels which will burn more easily and contribute to larger and more frequent wildfires.
 More cloud-to-ground lightning due to warming may also increase wildfire ignitions.